 - Register for the Liverpool Spring 10K or 5K directly.
 Then email us or call us on 0151 252 5716 with your name, address and details of what you're doing.

 - Set up a free online donation page to give friends, family and colleagues a really easy way to sponsor you.
-Try Justgiving or Virgin Money Giving - they both automatically transfer the money you've raised to us after your event.
+Try Justgiving - they automatically transfer the money you've raised to us after your event.

 - Check out our downloads page for a fundraising pack and an offline sponsorship form.